ibm-cloud-architecture/refarch-data-ai-analytics/docs/dataprinciples/intelligent-app.md

 #### Single leader

 Replication can be done synchronously or asynchronously.
-With synchronous the leader waits until at least one follower has comfirmed replication before reporting to the client that the write operation is successful.
+With synchronous the leader waits until at least one follower has confirmed replication before reporting to the client that the write operation is successful.
 From the client point of view, it is a synchronous call.

 ![Synch-Asynch](images/synch-asynch.png)